keab/os3m-hardware/Ergo_mech/README.md

 Printing tips:

   * If you print it flat, you will get very noticeable layers.
 The effect can be reduced by reducing layer thickness as much as you have time to wait.
 You can of course also sand and polish or paint the surface.
 20% lightning infill worked fine for me.
   * You get a better top surface by printing it lying on its side, but then use an infill that also supports sideways (not lightning).
 Some extra supports to keep it from tilting is adviced if you are able to add it.
+My best results have been with Cura's "tree" support.

 ### 3buttons
 ![](3buttons.png?raw=true)